Research Robots Humanoid Applications Industries Technology Contact

 Differential Steering

-To turn, mobile robots often spin wheels at different speeds.
-Encoders provide the feedback necessary to synchronize these speeds perfectly, ensuring accurate turning radii and preventing tire slip.
+To turn, mobile robots spin wheels at different speeds.
+Encoders give the feedback to sync those speeds perfectly, hitting exact turning radii without tire slip.

 Conveyor Synchronization

-When an AGV docks with a static conveyor belt, encoders match the robot's roller speed to the conveyor speed, allowing for seamless, jerk-free transfer of goods.
+When an AGV docks to a fixed conveyor, encoders match the robot's roller speed to the conveyor's, making goods transfer seamless and jerk-free.

 Frequently Asked Questions